Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/02-setup-CI.md

 # How to set-up Hog Continuous Integration
-This chapter describes how to set-up Hog Continuous Integration (CI) on Gitlab.
+This chapter describes how to set-up Hog Continuous Integration (CI) on gitlab.
  In order to access your repository and compile your HDL, the gitlab CI will need a dedicated account.
  Before staring please get a [service account](#service_account).

  Once you  have your service account you to get an [eos space](#eos_space) where to store your \*.bit files and your documentation.

- You can now start instructing the gitlab CI on what actions must be taken in order to compile your firmware usinga [YAML file](Gitlab_CI_YAML).
+ You can now start instructing the gitlab CI on what actions must be taken in order to compile your firmware usinga [YAML file](gitlab_CI_YAML).

   - Create a service account (let's call it john)
   - Log in with it to gitlab and give it access to your repository